Jump To Section

 - Combine soy sauce, mirin, sugar, and water in a bowl and whisk well to dissolve.
 Set aside, or transfer to a Ziploc bag.

-- Bring a medium pot of water to a boil over high heat (there should be enough to cover the eggs completely—about an inch of water).
-Gently add the egg (even a hairline crack will allow the white to escape into the water as it cooks) and bring the heat down to a simmer.
+- Bring a medium pot of water to a boil over medium-high heat (there should be enough to cover the eggs completely—about an inch of water).
+Gently add the egg to the hot water (even a hairline crack will allow the white to escape into the water as it cooks) and bring the heat down to a simmer.

 - Cook for 5 minutes, then, using a slotted spoon, remove egg and place directly into an ice water bath.
 The cold water will stop the cooking process and make the egg cool enough to handle.